eadf/segcvoro/README.md

 ========

-An experimental clone of segmented voronoi code found at Takashi Ohyama's website, http://www.nirarebakun.com/ My intentions is to experiment with the code a bit and see if it can be re-packaged into a usable library.
+An experimental clone of segmented voronoi code found at Takashi Ohyama's website, http://www.nirarebakun.com/

+My intentions is to experiment with the code a bit and see if it can be re-packaged into an usable library.

 Original license :